-Graduate with the CNU Service Distinction!
+Graduate with Service Distinction!

 The Center for Community Engagement is proud to administer the CNU Engage Service Distinction Program.
 This exciting program provides the foundation and framework for CNU students to commit themselves to lives of service to local, state, national and global communities.
 The Service Distinction is awarded to students who have committed themselves to serving their communities and recognizes four distinct aspects of engagement.